Kungsbacka/LogGroupEvents/README.md

 ## Usage
 * Rename Config.example.ps1 to Config.ps1 and change the content to match your environment.
 * Create database objects below.
 * Run the script as a user with permission to read the domain controller security log.
+One solution is to create a new security group and give that group read permission to the registry key HKLM\System\CurrentControlSet\Services\Eventlog\Security on all domain controllers.

 ## Database table
 ```sql